Wow! You people really know how to ask some questions.

 > There aren't many things in this world that I would actually want to advertise for on my blog.

-> I feel used when I visit a blog/website that makes money off of my hit.
+> I sometimes feel used when I visit a blog/website that makes money off of my hit.
 I don't ever want anyone to feel that way when they visit my blog.
 Even if nobody did feel that way, I would still feel like I was going against my own character by using blog ads.

 And, finally...